2022 Las Vegas Raiders season: Coaching changes

-Interim coach Rich Bisaccia, who replaced Jon Gruden after his resignation after five games in the 2021 season, was not assured of returning as head coach despite the Raiders making the playoffs the previous season.
+Interim coach Rich Bisaccia, who replaced Jon Gruden after he was fired after five games in the 2021 season, was not assured of returning as head coach despite the Raiders making the playoffs the previous season.
 Bisaccia did interview for the permanent coaching position.
 However, the Raiders conducted other interviews as well.

 On January 31, the team officially named New England Patriots' offensive coordinator Josh McDaniels the team's new head coach.
 McDaniels named Mick Lombardi offensive coordinator and Patrick Graham defensive coordinator.